 Gold and Monetary History

-Gold has served as a monetary anchor for most of human history.
+Gold has been part of the international monetary system for centuries.
 The classical gold standard (1870–1914) — during which the world's major economies pegged their currencies to gold — produced the longest sustained period of stable prices, low inflation, and rapid economic growth in modern history.
 The abandonment of the gold standard in the 20th century opened the door to discretionary monetary policy — and with it, the 20th century's hyperinflations.

 From the German hyperinflation of 1923 to Hungary's 1946 crisis, Yugoslavia in the 1990s, Zimbabwe in 2008, and Venezuela in the 2010s — every documented hyperinflation has occurred under a fiat money regime.
 The gold standard's abolition was not merely a technical monetary change; it was the removal of the primary institutional constraint on governments' ability to print money.